zchn/keystone/renode/README.md

 The security monitor's entry point is the `_start` in `sm/opensbi/firmware/fw_base.S`.
-Still, only the hart-0 core runs the initialization, all other harts will be stuck at `wait_coldboot`.
+Still, only the hart-0 core runs the initialization, all other harts will be stuck at `wait_for_coldboot`.

 Hart 0 eventually gets to `sbi_hart_switch_mode` and then jumps to the beginning of the payload (i.e. the Linux kernel) while lowering the